Boundary structure of gauge fields on asymptotically AdS spaces: Boundary structure of gravity

 \section{Boundary structure of gravity}

 After having developed boundary calculus for asymptotically AdS GR let us now have a close look at the gauge theory induced on the asymptotic boundary.
-The case of even and odd dimensional boundary are quite different and we treat them separately.
+The case of even- and odd-dimensional boundary are quite different and we treat them separately.